RocketPy-Team/RocketPy/docs/user/airbrakes.rst

 Defining the Drag Coefficient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now lets define the drag coefficient as a function of the air brakes' deployed level and of the Mach number.
+Now lets define the drag coefficient as a function of the air brakes' deployment level and of the Mach number.
 We will import the data from a CSV file.

-The CSV file must have three columns: the first column must be the air brakes' deployed level, the second column must be the Mach number, and the third column must be the drag coefficient.
+The CSV file must have three columns: the first column must be the air brakes' deployment level, the second column must be the Mach number, and the third column must be the drag coefficient.

-Alternatively, the drag coefficient can be defined as a function of the air brakes' deployed level and of the Mach number.
-This function must take in the air brakes' deployed level and the Mach number as arguments, and must return the drag coefficient.
+Alternatively, the drag coefficient can be defined as a function of the air brakes' deployment level and of the Mach number.
+This function must take in the air brakes' deployment level and the Mach number as arguments, and must return the drag coefficient.

 .. note::

-    At deployed level 0, the drag coefficient will always be set to 0, regardless of the input curve.
-This means that the simulation considers that at a deployed level of 0, the air brakes are completely retracted and do not contribute to the drag of the rocket.
+    At deployment level 0, the drag coefficient will always be set to 0, regardless of the input curve.
+This means that the simulation considers that at a deployment level of 0, the air brakes are completely retracted and do not contribute to the drag of the rocket.

 Part of the data from the CSV can be seen in the code block below.

 .. code-block::

-    deployed_level, mach, cd
+    deployment_level, mach, cd
     0.0, 0.0, 0.0
     0.1, 0.0, 0.0
     0.1, 0.2, 0.0